WHAT YOU NEED TO KNOW:

 National Oceanic and Atmospheric Administration’s Weather Radio (NOAA)

-In the unlikely event that there is an emergency at the Cook Nuclear Plant, four terms will be used to describe each situation.
-Those four terms are explained below.
-They are listed in order of least serious (1) to most serious (4).
-Because of the many safeguards and highly skilled people operating the Cook Nuclear Plant, it is very unlikely that a serious event will ever occur there.
+Because of the many safeguards and highly skilled people operating the Cook Nuclear Plant, it is very unlikely that a serious event will ever occur here.
 Chances of you having to seek shelter or evacuate because of a nuclear emergency are very remote.
 In most cases, evacuation is ordered as a safety measure before any danger can come to you or your family.
 Federal law, however, requires that the public be told what to do in case of a significant release of radioactive material from the Cook Nuclear Plant.
-Please keep this Emergency Information Calendar handy and become familiar with its contents.
-Sometimes you will hear news about a drill or an exercise involving the Cook Nuclear Plant.
-That is because federal, state, county and plant officials are required by law to participate regularly in drills and exercises so they are prepared in case of an emergency.

 - Unusual Event: a minor problem at the Cook Nuclear Plant that varies from normal or routine operations.
 No release of radioactive material is expected.
-Cook Plant officials will notify federal, state and county officials.
-You will not have to do anything.
+Cook Plant officials will notify federal, state, and county officials.
+You will not have to do anything

 - Alert: an abnormal plant condition that could result in a small release of radioactive material inside the plant.
 This is still considered a minor event.
-Cook Plant officials will notify federal, state and county officials to stand by.
+Cook Plant officials will notify federal, state, and county officials to stand by.
 It is not likely that you will have to do anything.

 Two other key terms: radiation and contamination